globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 >2.
 User [Opens or Creates a Configuration](#open-or-create-configuration).
 >3.
 User [Views or Edits Configuration](#view-and-edit-configuration).
 >4.
 User closes the Configuration.
->1.
-User logs-out of the Designer
+>5.
+User logs-out of the Designer (Tony: is using 1 instead of 5 intentional?
+Mike: No but markdown doesn't care and when displayed it will show 5.
+Better to have it as 5 so I made the change)
 >
 >##### Alternatives
 >